 Please bring two copies (the original and one extra) issued and signed by a licensed veterinarian within 10 days of travel for both the outbound and return trips.
-If the words "mix" or "mixed" are used to describe the pet, then the predominant breed must be referenced.
-Animals must also be 8 weeks old in order to travel.

 For animals traveling round-trip within the U.S., the original health certificate may be used for the return journey providing the return occurs within 10 days of the date the certificate was first issued.
 Otherwise, a new health certificate will be required for the return journey.
+Some countries’ health certificates have time frame requirements of less than 10 days, so be sure to check the country’s guidelines if your pet is traveling internationally.

 Please ensure the licensed veterinarian clarifies that the animal is fit to travel and there is no risk of birth occurring during the entire journey.
 If the health certificate states the animal has given birth, time of tender must be greater than 48 hours post whelping to be accepted for carriage.
 Females with suckling young and un-weaned animals will not be accepted for carriage.
 Animals must be 8 weeks old in order to travel.